tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![K-means clustering going wrong](k-mean-clustering-going-wrong.png)

-Because K-mean clustering is very dependent on were you start with the centriods its a good idea to try cluster  multiple times (default) with different starting positions.
+Because K-mean clustering is very dependent on were you start with the centroids it's a good idea to try cluster  multiple times (default) with different starting positions.
 For large datasets K-means initialization (calculating the distances) can take longer than the actual clustering (Minimizing the distance).
 For this there is MiniBatchKmeans.

 ### MiniBatchKMeans
 MiniBatchKMeans uses mini batches to reduce the computation time while still attempting to optimising the same objective.
 It works like this:

 1. Draw samples randomly from the dataset to form a minibatch
 2. Assign the nearest centroids
-3. Update the centroids by using a convex combination of the average of the samples and the previous samples assigned to that centroid.
+3. Update the centroids by using a convex combination of the average of the samples, and the previous samples assigned to that centroid.
 4. Perform above till convergence or iteration limit.

 Turns out that this is much faster and almost the same results.